Beverley Shenstone: Spitfire

 As well as providing technical support, Mitchell charged Shenstone with bringing an external perspective to Supermarine's designs.
-As a result, Shenstone travelled with Ernest Hives of Rolls-Royce to Germany in early 1934 and later that year to the US with where he visited NACA and a number of aircraft manufacturers.
+As a result, Shenstone travelled with Ernest Hives of Rolls-Royce to Germany in early 1934 and later that year to the US where he visited NACA and a number of aircraft manufacturers.
 As a result, he reported back to Mitchell on the latest NACA wing profiles and the importance being placed on a high level of aerodynamic finish by other designers.

 Even before his Type 224 design was rejected by the Air Ministry, Mitchell had decided to commence a thorough reworking of the design, in particular the wing design.
 Assisted by Shenstone's expertise in theoretical aerodynamics Mitchell with additional input from Ernest Mansbridge, Joe Smith and Alfred Faddy began to investigate using an elliptical wing.
 Both Mitchell and Shenstone were aware of the potential of an elliptical wing as Mitchell had proposed it for his Type 179 flying boat, while the Short Crusader seaplane which had been an entry for the 1927 Schneider Trophy had a similar lobe-form wing.

 Meanwhile, Shenstone was aware that Frederick Lanchester had suggested in 1907 that it was better to spread the vortex flow along the wing instead of concentrating it at the tip, while Max Munk had also identified that when a wing has an elliptically distributed lift then induced drag will be reduced.

 Continued iteration led the Supermarine designers to create a distorted elliptical wing with the wing tip pushed forward to produce more lift.
 With its main spar at right angles the result was a rigid stable wing that provided the stability needed for an aircraft with wing mounted guns.

 The new wing design was incorporated in the Type 300 proposal that eventually became the Spitfire.

+Should the work of Beverly Shenstone at Heinkel, particularly the elliptical wing design of the HE70 not be mentioned?